-The TOE consists of smartcard ICs (Security Controllers) meeting the highest requirements in terms of performance and security.
-They are manufactured by Infineon Technologies AG in a 90 nm CMOS technology (L90FL).
+The TOE consists of smartcard ICs (Security Controllers) meeting high requirements in terms of performance and security.
+They are manufactured by Infineon Technologies AG in a 90 nm CMOS technology.
 This TOE is intended to be used in smartcards and for its previous use as a development platform for smartcard operating systems according to the lifecycle model from [1]

-The term Smartcard Embedded Software is used in the following for all operating systems and applications stored and executed on the TOE.
+The term Smartcard Embedded Software in this document is used for all operating systems and applications stored and executed on the TOE.
 The TOE is the platform for the Smartcard Embedded Software.
 The Smartcard Embedded Software itself is not part of the TOE.

-Figure 1 shows the block diagram of the M7793:
+Figure 1 shows the block diagram of the M7794: